Monitoring Logic Apps

 Example of Application naming pattern

-Each Logic App (translated to a Resource) has one of the following states at any given moment:
+Each Logic App (represented in Nodinite as a Resource) has one of the following evaluated states at any given moment:

 |Error||Error threshold breached||Logic App is disabled and/or there are failed runs||[Edit thresholds][AIEditThresholds]|

 |Warning||Warning threshold breached||More Active Instances exists than is allowed by the Warning thresholds level||[Edit thresholds][AIEditThresholds]|

 |OK||Within user-defined thresholds||Logic app is enabled and/or there are no failed runs||[Edit thresholds][AIEditThresholds]|